 Depending on how many products you're selling, where you're selling, how you're promoting, how consistently you create new products, how much they cost, and most importantly, the quality of your Canva templates, you can make anywhere from a few hundred to a few thousand dollars per month.

-Can I use Canva elements or images on my templates?
+Can I use Canva elements, fonts, or images (free or pro) on my templates?

 Is it legal to sell Canva templates?